JinMinghan18/JinMinghan18/README.md

 🌱A Loyal Java users but learning bigdata now like hadoop

-💬Need any Help ,u can reach me throw my email J1099461301@gmail.com
+💬Need any help ,u can reach me throw my email J1099461301@gmail.com